takodan/2025_AWS_pre/cloud_practitioner.md

     4. Spot Instance:
         1. for short workloads (distributed workloads, batch jobs)
         2. up to around 90% discount, less reliable
-        3. if your max price is less then the current spot price, you can **lose** a instance
+        3. if your max price is less then the current spot price, you can **lose** an instance
     5. Dedicated Hosts:
         1. book an entire physical server, control instance placement
         2. for address compliance requirements and use a existing server-bound software licenses